Gusachenko/ng-material-starter/README.md

-# ng-material-starter
+# Introduction

+Provides fast start for the Angular 4+ project with [Material Design](https://material.angular.io/).

+`ng-material-starter` provides the following features:

+- Material Design(+ Material Icons, Roboto Fonts).
+- Responsive design for:
+    + mobile < 768px
+    + desktop > 768px
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+- Project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Offline enhancement
-Need to create servise-worker.js and application work's offline.
+Need to create servise-worker.js and application will work offline.

 ### Generete and use service-worker